-The Scottish Government recognises the part that take home naloxone can play in achieving this and is supporting the role out of the programme in Scotland.
+The Scottish Government recognises the part that take home naloxone can play in reducing drug related deaths in Scotland.

 What is naloxone?

 Naloxone is a medicine used to reverse the effects of heroin and other opioids.
 It can reverse the effects of an overdose if used within a short period of time.
 Naloxone is short-acting and its effects can wear off after about 20 minutes.
 Since its effects do not last as long as many opioids, a person may return to an overdose state.
 It is vitally important that an ambulance is called so that the person receives necessary treatment.